benzyi/ms-1/README.md

 # The Curious Case of South Africa's Income Inequality

-### This visualization investigates South Africa's high income inequality with three visualizations to help decipher its curious case of recently having recorded one of the highest income inequality in the world.
+### This visualization investigates South Africa's high income inequality with three angles to help decipher its curious case of recently having recorded one of the highest income inequality in the world.

 [![preview.png](https://benzyi.github.io/ms-1/preview.PNG)](https://benzyi.github.io/ms-1/)